dwp/aws-analytical-env/README.md

 The user batch cluster is deployed by the `emr-launcher`([GitHub](https://github.com/dwp/emr-launcher)) lambda with the configurations in the `batch_cluster_config` directory.
 The cluster is launched on-demand by Azkaban using the custom DataWorks EMR Jobtype or DataWorks EMR Azkaban plugin.
 The clusters automatically shut down after a period of inactivity by scheduled Concourse jobs (`<env>-stop-waiting`).

+### EMR Security Configurations

+As part of the EMR Launcher Lambda, when a Batch EMR cluster is deployed, it has a new security configuration copied from the previous security configuration and associated with the new EMR cluster.
+As per ([DW-6602](https://projects.ucd.gpn.gov.uk/browse/DW-6602)) and ([DW-6602](https://projects.ucd.gpn.gov.uk/browse/DW-6624)), these security configurations are copied by the EMR Launcher Lambda for the Batch EMR clusters only.
+The reason for doing this is described in the tickets, but this can mean we have many security configurations.
+If the number of EMR security configurations reaches the maximum of 600, we will be unable to launch any more EMR clusters.
+This can lead to outages of the user facing EMR cluster and the batch clusters if these aren't preiodically cleaned up.

 ### Logging
 Both clusters output their logs to the Cloudwatch log group
 ```